October 28, 2015

 • Receives two hours of group supervision and one hour of individual supervision with a licensed Psychologist

-• Receives 4 hours of professional development each week
+• Receives 2 hours of professional development each week and extensive training in the Summer

 • Carries a caseload each semester of between 8-10 students